-Students have further opportunity to develop their communication skills, as they are required to give both a group presentation for module 13 and an individual presentation for module 15.
+Students have further opportunity to develop their communication skills, as they are required to give both a group presentation for module 14 and an individual presentation for module 15 as formative assessment.
 The ability to work effectively in groups is a highly desirable skill though it is not being directly assessed as part of the course.
-The parametric study module is a numerical exercise in design of a complete missile system.
-Since this type of activity is a significant undertaking, requiring a deep understanding of all the required engineering disciplines and has large time requirements, it is impractical as an individual assessment, therefore the activity is assessed as a group.
+The Missile System Design module contains a parametric study exercise, which involves the numerical design and analysis of a complete missile system.
+This type of activity is a significant undertaking and requires a deep understanding of all the required engineering disciplines.
+Due to time constraints it is impractical as an individual assessment therefore the activity is assessed as a group.
 Formative feedback is given immediately after the group presentation, which can be used to enhance the group report submissions.
-All modules are supported by a number of formative tasks including group discussion, case studies, oral presentations.
-Formative feedback is given verbally within the classroom following discussions, via a written summary from the module leader in the case of written work leader and oral feedback provided by the tutor and peers for presentations.
-Some modules have the requirement of compulsory written coursework submissions which are not assessed summatively, but are used to provide formative feedback and serve as enhanced pre-work for later modules.
+All modules are further supported by a number of other formative tasks including group discussion, case studies and oral presentations.
+Formative feedback is given verbally within the classroom following discussions, via a written summary from the module leader in the case of written work and oral feedback provided by the tutor and peers for presentations.
+Some modules have the requirement of compulsory written coursework submissions which are not assessed summatively but are used to provide formative feedback and serve as enhanced pre-work for later modules.
+The critical analysis and evaluation skills developed through the formative coursework in modules 2, 3 and 4 provides students with the tools required to successfully carry out independent analytical research and write detailed technical reports, both in later summative assessment and as graduates of the course.

-The research project addresses ILOs 7 to 9 and takes the form of a Thesis, which incorporates ongoing formative feedback in the form of one-to-one supervisory interactions between student and advisor, and some limited advice when writing the Thesis document.
+The research project addresses course level ILOs 7 to 9 and takes the form of a thesis, which incorporates ongoing formative feedback in the form of one-to-one supervisory interactions between student and advisor, and some limited advice when writing the thesis document.